chrisvrose/jack/README.md

 #### NOTE: Reading the code is about as tedious as catching a whale with a fishing pole.
 Most of the things needed to run the bot is here.
 Unless you're wanna know the code.
 Then, you're probably going to read that in just a few seconds.

-Tose-app is a bot that periodically checks KAT for new episodes and publishes a link, and other details.
+Tose-app is a bot that periodically checks KAT for new episodes and publishes a link alongside a magnet link.

 Unfortunately a server PC is required to do this, so you know, you need to run this like a normal person.